Tutorial

 end

 This function is called first in the run-function.
-I make a GET-request with finch and combine the base url with the path.
+I make a GET-request with Finch and combine the base url with the path.

-# lib/tutorial/scraper/scraper.ex
+# lib/my_app/scraper/scraper.ex

 {:ok, %Finch.Response{body: body}} =